aurelius-in/test/aiQ&A.md

 ### Handling Zeros and NANs
-**Q:** Recommendation on handling missing data.
+#### Recommendation on handling missing data.

-**A:** Effectively handling missing data (zeros and NANs) is a fundamental aspect of preparing a dataset for analysis, especially in complex datasets like healthcare claims.
+###### Effectively handling missing data (zeros and NANs) is a fundamental aspect of preparing a dataset for analysis, especially in complex datasets like healthcare claims.
 Inadequate handling of missing data can lead to biased estimates and misleading conclusions.
 Here’s a detailed scientific explanation of our approach to handling missing data:

 1. **Differentiating Types of Missing Data:**
    - **Missing Completely at Random (MCAR):** Where the probability of being missing is the same for all observations.
 If data are MCAR, the data missing does not introduce bias into the results.